 This time, the calculation was boosted from this

-repository for utils.py
+repository for utils.py.

 As I'll show in the example below, MFCCs look like simplified versions of spectrograms.
 Their calculation involves some "linear cosine transform of a log power spectrum" stuff, but the Mel part caught my attention.
 The Mel scale is a scale of pitches that human listeners hear as being equidistant from each other, sort of like a scientific solfège.
 So, while they are simplified spectrograms in some respect, they've been simplified to favor human experience.
 That sounds like a way to help a model hear as we do.
 An MFCC feature is also much lower-dimensional than a spectrogram feature, which could help a model generalize – interesting!